bazelbuild/intellij/README.md

 Install Bazel, then run `bazel build //ijwb:ijwb_bazel --define=ij_product=intellij-latest` from the project root.
 This will create a plugin jar in `bazel-genfiles/ijwb/ijwb_bazel.jar`.

+## Contributions

+We welcome contributions!
+Some caveats:

+  * Please consider filing an issue prior to investing a lot of time in a patch.
+  * In general, we prefer contributions that fix bugs or add features (as opposed to stylistic, refactoring, or "cleanup" changes).